What's new in Windows 10 May 2019 Update? 13 new features!

 Also, Windows 10 May 2019 Update gives you easier access to the search indexing options, which you can find in "Settings -> Search -> Searching Windows."
 We like the search experience from this update, and we think that you will too.

 4. Windows Sandbox allows you to test unsafe apps and websites

 May 2019 Update adds an excellent feature for technical users and IT professionals.
-It is called Windows Sandbox, and it is a virtual Windows 10 environment which you can use to do things such as run and test applications or visit websites when you are not sure they are safe.
+It is called Windows Sandbox - a virtual Windows 10 environment which you can use to do things, such as run and test applications, or visit websites when you are not sure they are safe.

 Unfortunately, the Windows Sandbox is available only in the Pro, Enterprise, and Education editions of Windows 10.
-If you do not know what edition of Windows 10 you have, read: How to check the Windows 10 version, OS build, edition, or type?.
+If you want to learn how to get it on your computer, here's how to install Windows Sandbox in Windows 10 in three steps.

 5. Create Microsoft accounts using a phone number, instead of an e-mail address